Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Your Trust Ledger

-The trust ledger is your firm’s master record of all funds held in trust across every client matter.
+The trust ledger is your firm’s master record of all funds held in trust within the client trust account across every client matter.
+It records trust transactions across matters in that account.
 It shows total deposits, total disbursements, and the current aggregate balance.
 Think of it as the bird’s-eye view of your entire trust account—one number representing everything you’re holding for all clients combined.

 Individual Client Ledgers

-While the trust ledger shows the total, individual client ledgers track funds for each specific client or matter separately.
-Every deposit and disbursement tied to a particular case appears on that client’s ledger.
-When you add up all the individual client ledger balances, the sum has to equal your trust ledger balance.
+While the trust ledger shows the total, the client trust ledger is supported by individual client ledgers that track funds for each specific client or matter separately.
+Every deposit, money received, and disbursement tied to a particular case appears on that client’s ledger.
+When you add up all the individual client ledger balances, the sum has to equal your trust ledger balance and verify individual client balances.
 If it doesn’t, something is wrong.

 Bank Statements

 The bank statement is your independent third-party verification.
-It shows the actual cash sitting in your account according to the financial institution—not what your records say you have, but what the bank confirms you have.
+The bank statement, or account statement, shows the actual cash sitting in your bank account according to the financial institution—not what your records say you have, but what the bank confirms you have.
 It’s the reality check against your internal records.

 How These Three Records Work Together

-The matching process is straightforward in concept.
+The matching process in trust account reconciliation is straightforward in concept.
 All three numbers—your adjusted bank balance, your trust ledger total, and the sum of your client ledgers—point to the same figure.

 When the numbers don’t match, it signals an error or potentially something more serious that requires immediate investigation.
 The mismatch itself is the early warning system.